All Episodes

 And what's it like to have your freedom ripped away from you?

-What what I was doing in there as I was in prison was that book was getting printed up.
+What I was doing in there as I was in prison was that book was getting printed up.

-And let me just say this what's important to me now with the uncertainty over who the nominee's gonna be um on Democrat side.
+What's important to me now with the uncertainty over who the nominee is going to be on the Democrat side.

 I mean, that is chaos personified.